Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Introduction

-This paper presents three key contributions relative to the state-of-the-art in solar sail momentum management, including prior work on MPC-based methods by \cite{shen2025,shenISSS2025}.
-The first contribution is a robust MPC momentum management formulation that uses a Kalman filter to estimate unknown disturbance torques actin on the solar sail.
-To the best of the knowledge of the authors, this is the first realistically-implementable momentum management policy for a solar sail equipped with an AMT and RCD that outperforms the method of \citet{Tyler2024}.
+This paper presents four key contributions relative to the state-of-the-art in solar sail momentum management, including prior work on MPC-based methods by~\cite{shen2025,shenISSS2025}.
+The first contribution is a robust MPC momentum management formulation that uses a Kalman filter to estimate unknown disturbance torques acting on the solar sail.
+To the best of the knowledge of the authors, this is the first realistically-implementable momentum management policy for a solar sail equipped with an AMT and RCD that outperforms the method of~\citet{Tyler2024}.
 The second contribution is the incorporation of a 4-RW assembly within an MPC-based momentum management policy.
 To the best of the knowledge of the authors, this is the first MPC-based momentum management policy to consider a realistic 4-RW assembly.
-The third contribution is an assessment of the proposed momentum management policy in a realistic simulation of Solar Cruiser's dynamics, where its CM is located a distance from the sail plane and non-ideal SRP forces are considered.
-Both these effects are meaningful when considering Solar Cruiser's dynamics, as they result in substantial coupling between axes, yet they were not considered in the prior work of \cite{shen2025}.
+The third contribution is an assessment of the proposed momentum management policy in a realistic simulation of Solar Cruiser's dynamics.
+Specifically, its CM is located a distance from the sail plane, non-ideal and attitude-dependent SRP forces and torques are considered, and the magnitude of the roll torque generated by the RCDs is modeled as attitude-dependent.
+All of these effects are meaningful when considering Solar Cruiser's dynamics, as they result in substantial coupling between the system's dynamics and actuation, yet they were not considered in the prior work of~\cite{shen2025}.
+The fourth contribution is the augmentation of the proposed MPC policy to track large angle slew maneuvers, which is an important operational requirement of a typical solar sail mission.
+This improvement expands well-beyond the attitude hold capabilities formulated and demonstrated in the prior work of~\cite{shen2025}.